 Camper English is a frequent speaker on the history of alcohol and medicine, the science of cocktails, and clear ice.
-Most recently, he has given talks at Tales of the Cocktail, American Ancestors, University of Washington Health Sciences Library, Lafayette Public Library, Campari Headquarters, the Mutter Museum, the United States Bartenders' Guild Hawaii Chapter, and the Bourbon Women Book Club.
+Most recently, he has given talks at Tales of the Cocktail, American Ancestors, University of Washington Health Sciences Library, Lafayette Public Library, Campari Headquarters, the Mutter Museum, the Mechanics Institute Library, the United States Bartenders' Guild Hawaii Chapter, and the Bourbon Women Book Club.

 Camper is currently scheduling talks for the 2023-24 season.
 Send an email to alcademics @ gmail to schedule a talk for a consumer or cocktail industry seminar, book club, library activity, corporate happy hour, or other group event.

 *Corpse Reviver!
 The History of Medicine in a Cocktail

 Nearly every ingredient in every cocktail has a history as medicine.
 In this talk we'll deconstruct the Corpse Reviver No 2 (gin, aromatized wine, lemon, orange liqueur, absinthe) - a cocktail designed to treat hangovers - and look at how its ingredients juniper (plague), citrus (scurvy), wormwood (intestinal parasites), and even the sugar (lung problems) and distilled alcohol (baldness, gout, kidney stones) were used to combat disease and postpone death.

 *The Medicinal History of [your choice of cocktail or spirit]

 Gin, vodka, brandy, whiskey, aquavit, rum: It was all used as medicine.
 In a short talk on your spirit of choice we'll look at how spirits were used as medicine in general and how your favorite spirit was used to treat specific conditions - whether it was effective or (usually) not.

 *Super Cubes!
 The Basics of Perfect Clear Ice (available with book purchases)